Watts-College/cpp-527-fall-2021/lectures/week-01.md

-## Scope
+## Function Scope

 Many people are familiar with the expression "What happens in Las Vegas stays in Vegas."

 Scope is the rule that "what happens inside of functions stays inside of functions".

-It is very common to use variables like **X** or **dat** to represent objects in R. If you have defined a variable called X, and a different object called X is defined inside of a function you just called, how does R manage the conflict of having two objects X active at the same time?
+It is very common to use variables like **X** or **dat** to represent objects in R. This has the potential to create conflicts where one X is over-written when a new X is created later on in the code.

+Specifically, if you have defined X in your script, then you call a function that uses X, how does R manage the conflict of having two objects X active at the same time?
-Scope prevents actions inside of a function from impacting your active work environment.

-For example, why is X not altered here when we call the *two.plus.two()* function since the value of 4 is assigned to X inside the function?

 ```r
 x <- 10